 If you’re planning on building a new home, or are in the process of planning your new construction, I’m so glad you found this blog.
 I am sharing some of my *Insider Tips* with you so that you can avoid some of these mistakes to help make your new construction as painless as possible.
-This is also valid for any remodelling project!

 I’m sharing 5 tips but there are many, many other things you need to think about during the planning and construction process, and these 5 Mistakes are the ones that annoy me consistently on….every….new…. construction….project.

 In my 21 years in the design/build industry I still run across these issues that clients just don’t know about (so don’t know to ask about) yet are left to deal with the aftermath long after the contractor has ‘left the building’.

 I can tell you that these seemingly insignificant details, to someone who doesn’t know the difference or cares to know, will have an impact on the final product (your home) and your life (disappointment, annoyance and costly $$) with design and décor failure.
 I use the word ‘failure’ because if you don’t catch these in time, you’re probably going to have to pay twice to get it right (if you’re lucky enough to have the $$) – and who wants to pay twice!

 So while I am sharing stuff about the ‘nuts and bolts’ about some parts of the construction process, I promise to put in some pretty pictures too to keep your attention 🙂

 ….and…I’ll forgive you if you thought interior design was only just about ‘the pretty’ that’s ok because you can’t know what you don’t know…right?

 So let’s get started.